python/core-workflow/readme.rst

     (venv) $ python -m cherry_picker <commit_sha1> <branches>

-The commit sha1 is obtained from the merged pull request on master.
+The commit sha1 is obtained from the merged pull request on ``master``.

 For example, to cherry-pick ``6de2b7817f-some-commit-sha1-d064`` into ``3.5`` and ``3.6``: